 I also speak to high school students in Michigan about the dangers of texting and driving.
 Here is a video of my presentation to students at Berkley High School in Berkley, Michigan:

-Is there a new cell phone law in Michigan?
+Is there a cell phone law in Michigan?

-Yes, under the new cell phone law in Michigan:
+Yes, under the cell phone law in Michigan:

 - Drivers can’t text on hand-held devices